1. Your life is always first.

 When it comes to waiting for an organ transplant, the system in place treats us as equals.
 Rich or famous individuals cannot and do not get priority on the national transplant waiting list.
 Factors such as blood type, body size, location, severity of illness and length of time on the waiting list are used to determine the best candidate for an organ.

 When you register to become an organ and tissue donor you are making a legal donation decision and your decision will save lives.
 Your decision is an advance directive.
 It’s important to talk with your family to make sure they are prepared to honor your decision at the time of your death.

 8. If you don’t make a decision, your family will.

 If you haven’t registered to be an organ and tissue donor, your family will be asked to make a decision on your behalf during a very difficult time.
 Talking with your family makes them aware of your wishes and can make this decision easier.

 The medical professionals who perform the recovery surgeries treat donor patients with the utmost respect, just like they would for any other patient.
 Open casket funerals are still possible after organ and tissue donation.

 10. Registering is easy.

 Registering to become an organ and tissue donor is simple.
-You can register right now, online.
-Or you can check the box to register to be a donor when you apply for or renew your driver’s license or state identification card.
+You can register online or when you apply for or renew your driver’s license or state identification card.